mokhtarbendaho/Loop-Package-Generator/README.md

  - **ORANGE COLOR**: File Not Found

 **Step 05:** Create Loop Packages
-After verification, click **"Create Loop Packages"** and check the Loop Packages Folder to find the results.
+After verification, click **"CREATE LOOP PACKAGES"** and check the Loop Packages Folder to find the results.

 This is what will you see as a result: